Teaching character traits is one of my favorite things! There are so many different ways to approach it, and it’s fun to get creative.

 Are you working on Character Traits with your class?
 Need some more ideas?
 I’ve got you covered!

-If you are looking for an activity to use for centers, independent work, or whole-class games, take a peek at this one:
+If you are looking for a Character Trait activity to use for centers, independent work, or whole-class games, take a peek at this one:

 Have you been looking high and low for more ideas about teaching Character Traits?
 Check out these blogs!